Badge photo

 The Problem With Most Learning Resources

-Many of the courses out there make learning Python more difficult than it has to be.
+Many of the courses out there make learning more difficult than it has to be.
 Let me give you a personal example to illustrate my point.

 Throughout the course, Python code continued to look foreign and confusing.
 It was like an alien language.
 It’s no surprise I quickly lost interest.